Everything Vibrators: Your Complete Guide To Personal Pleasure

 Users can control the intensity and vibe patterns with a remote control or smartphone app — or hand the reins over to a partner for unpredictable fun throughout the day…or night.

-Although some wearable vibrators are designed to be worn against the vulva, others are crafted as fashionable jewelry you can wear out in public — like the Crave Vesper, a gorgeous necklace with hidden skills only the wearer knows about.
+Although some wearable vibrators are designed to be worn against the vulva or inside the vagina, others are crafted as fashionable jewelry you can wear out in public — like the Crave Vesper, a gorgeous necklace with hidden skills only the wearer knows about.

 Similarly, wearable vibrators also include vibrating finger rings that can be used during solo fun or partnered sex for additional clitoral stimulation.